sp4ke/Angustrap/README.md

 ## Status

 Not ready for use.
+To start using:

+* `git submodule init && git submodule update`

+* `./scripts/web-server.js`

+* App code is located in app/coffee

 ## Noted differences from angular-seed
 * The use of coffeescript requires that Angular be [bootstrapped manually](http://docs.angularjs.org/guide/bootstrap).